therealpeterpython/remembot/README.md

 i.e.: `/add 2.
 Friday 6:66 "This is an important date."`
 4)  A regular monthly appointment at the given date,
 i.e.: `/add 3.
 17:42 "Clean your mess!"`

+To get all of your tasks just write `/all`.
+If you want to delete a task you need it's id.
+To get the id's of your tasks type in your chat `/allid`.
+With `/del id` you can delete the task with id.

 ## Roadmap
 Some of the code is really ugly, i will rewrite parts of it.